-Rewarding your child with praise will help to build his social skills and self-esteem.
+Rewarding your child with praise will help to build her social skills and self-esteem.

-- Children who bully tend to pick on children who are quiet and shy and lack friendship skills.
-They also tend to pick on children who have different interests, trends and styles from themselves and other kids their age.
+This is because children who bully tend to pick on children who are quiet and shy and lack friendship skills.
+They also tend to pick on children who behave differently, or who have different interests, trends and styles from themselves and other children the same age.

-- Children with ASD might not know how to join in a group and might act in inappropriate ways (such as wrestling, being ‘attention-seeking’ or dominating).
+Also, children with ASD might not know how to join in a group and might act in inappropriate ways, like wrestling, being ‘attention-seeking’ or dominating.
 Other children might find this annoying, and it can end up in physical or verbal clashes with peers.

-- Children with ASD might have trouble working out who are the ‘good guys’ and who are the ‘bad guys’.
+And children with ASD might have trouble working out who are the ‘good guys’ and who are the ‘bad guys’.
 This means that they might be less likely to avoid children who bully in the playground.
 They might also believe what they’re told – for example, ‘If you do this, I’ll be your friend’.

-To help your child avoid bullies and being bullied, try talking with her about why bullying happens and what she can do to look after herself at school and in other situations.
-A social story can also be a good way to explain this information to your child.
+To help your child avoid bullies and being bullied, try talking with him about why bullying happens and what he can do to look after himself at school and in other situations.
+A Social Story™ can also be a good way to explain this information to your child.